Dining & Restaurants

 My Old Kentucky Dinner Train - RJ Corman

-Based in Bardstown and Lexington this is a unique and fun way to see the wonderful autumn colours of the South.
+Based in Bardstown this is a unique and fun way to see the wonderful autumn colours of the South.
 You will enjoy a gourmet meal in a fine dining atmosphere as you travel through Kentucky’s beautiful countryside.
 But it doesn't have to be autumn, My Old Kentucky Dinner Train operates all year round and offers special themed trips throughout the year too.
 Visit kydinnertrain.com to see the menu, view the calendar & reserve your seats.

 Western Kentucky BBQ

 The best places to try Western Kentucky BBQ: Country Fresh Meats Farmers Market (Sturgis); Thomason's Barbecue (Henderson); Henry's Boogalou BBQ (Owensboro); Dave's Sticky Pig (Madisonville); Hanson Country Market (Hanson); Good Ole Boys Bar-B-Q (Hanson); Brother's Bar-B-Que (Madisonville); Woodshed Pit Barbecue (Hopkinsville); Peak Brothers BBQ (Waverly); Moonlite Bar-B-Q Inn (Owensboro); Old Hickory Pit Barbecue(Owensboro); Ole South Barbecue (Owensboro); Knoth's Bar-B-Q (Grand Rivers); Hutchen's BBQ (Benton); Starnes Barbecue (Paducah).